Hemanth-konduri/Ecommerce-Follow-Along/README.md

    - and added the designs for products page and home page with css for both.

    # Milestone 9

    - created the **AddProducts** page in frontend.
    - added form validation in AddProducts page.

+   # Milestone 10

+   - Created the **productRouter** page  in backend.
+   - created the **productModel** in backend.
+   - handled file uploads by multer inside middleware multer.